Fugue: Exposition

 A fugue begins with the exposition of its subject in one of the voices alone in the tonic key.
-After the statement of the subject, a second voice enters and states the subject with the subject transposed to another key (usually the dominant or subdominant), which is known as the answer.
-To make the music run smoothly, it may also have to be altered slightly.
-When the answer is an exact copy of the subject to the new key, with identical intervals to the first statement, it is classified as a real answer; if the intervals are altered to maintain the key it is a tonal answer.
+After the statement of the subject, a second voice enters and states the subject with the subject transposed to another key (almost always the dominant or subdominant, with the latter being less common), which is known as the answer.
+To enable a natural harmonic progression, the answer may also be altered slightly (usually by changing one or a few notes near the beginning).
+When the answer is an exact transposition of the subject into the new key, the answer is classified as a real answer; alternatively, if the intervals of the subject are altered in any way, the answer is a tonal answer.

-A tonal answer is usually called for when the subject begins with a prominent dominant note, or where there is a prominent dominant note very close to the beginning of the subject.
-To prevent an undermining of the music's sense of key, this note is transposed up a fourth to the tonic rather than up a fifth to the supertonic.
-Answers in the subdominant are also employed for the same reason.
+When the subject begins with a prominent dominant note, or when there is a prominent dominant note very close to the beginning of the subject, a tonal answer is usually necessary.
+To prevent an undermining of the fugue's key, this note is transposed up a fourth to the tonic rather than up a fifth to the supertonic.
+For the same reason, it is possible for the answer of such a subject to be in the subdominant key.

-While the answer is being stated, the voice in which the subject was previously heard continues with new material.
+During the answer, the voice in which the subject was previously heard accompanies with new material.
 If this new material is reused in later statements of the subject, it is called a countersubject; if this accompanying material is only heard once, it is simply referred to as free counterpoint.

-The countersubject is written in invertible counterpoint at the octave or fifteenth.
-The distinction is made between the use of free counterpoint and regular countersubjects accompanying the fugue subject/answer, because in order for a countersubject to be heard accompanying the subject in more than one instance, it must be capable of sounding correctly above or below the subject, and must be conceived, therefore, in invertible (double) counterpoint.
+The countersubject is written in invertible counterpoint at the octave or fifteenth (two octaves).
+The distinction is made between the use of free counterpoint and regular countersubjects accompanying the fugue subject/answer, because in order for it to be heard accompanying the subject in more than one instance, the countersubject must be capable of sounding correctly when played above or below the subject, and must be conceived, therefore, in invertible (double) counterpoint.